 Our testers had mixed reviews of the Ripstick 116.
 Regarded as both "light and plinky" and "beefy enough to stomp", it's clear that funky design yields nuanced performance standards.
-Additionally, we were skeptical of this skis construction; foam is widely regarded as a chintzy core material.
-That being said, the Ripstick was subject to the same criteria for testing and stood up to the challenge fairly well.
-The variability of user experience is perhaps explained by a steeper learning curve due to asymmetrical construction.
+Additionally, we were skeptical of this skis construction.
+Foam is widely regarded as a chintzy core material.
+That said, the Ripstick was subject to the same criteria for testing and stood up to the challenge fairly well.
+The variable user experience is perhaps explained by a steeper learning curve due to the ski's asymmetrical construction.

 Stability at Speed

 On groomers, the Ripstick is considerably easier to turn at speed and is both predictable and smooth.
 However, when taken off-piste, the same rules don't apply.
 Fused with elastofoam, the Vaportip Inserts seemed to lack the necessary backbone to avoid deflection when skiing hard across the fall line.
 Models with metal reinforcement or carbon stringers seemed to perform better than the Ripstick in this metric.
-This contender just barely scored above average in this metric.
-Models like the Blizzard Spur, Moment Wildcat and Volkl Confession were top scorers, taking the cake for stability at speed.
+This contender scored slightly below average in this metric.
+Models like the Nordica Enforcer Pro and Volkl Confession were top scorers, taking the cake for stability at speed.